Last updated: June 19, 2025

 Normal Puppy Behavior: What to Expect

-Every puppy goes through developmental stages that can sometimes worry new pet parents.
+Every puppy goes through developmental stages that can sometimes worry new dog parents.
 Rest assured that many seemingly problematic behaviors are completely normal parts of puppy development.
 During the first few months, your puppy is learning about their new world, testing boundaries, and developing both physically and mentally.

 Normal puppy behaviors include: